AequilibraE/aequilibrae/docs/source/path_computation_engine.rst

     graph.set_graph('travel_time')

     # And *skim* (compute the corresponding) distance for the resulting paths
-    # Even if you don't want to skim any other field, you need to call this method (with only the minimizing field)
+    # you should do this ONLY if you require skims for any field other than the minimizing field
+    # or for all the nodes in the graph
+    # It can increase computation time in up to 30%
     graph.set_skimming(['distance', 'travel_time'])

     # Finally, we get the path result computation object and prepare it to work with our graph